-The Cubs made things officially official with Jen-Ho Tseng on originally reported three weeks ago.
+The Cubs made things officially official with Jen-Ho Tseng on Monday, in a move that was originally reported three weeks ago.
 The team is a friend of Taiwan, having now employed seven Taiwanese players in their history, a figure that is second only to the Indians.* Tseng will receive a $1.625 million bonus as well as college tuition and some sort of allowance for his family to travel to the US.
 For their part, the Taiwanese media has moved on in their search for the next Catfish.

 *In case you are wondering, current Taiwanese players in the system are Yao-Lin Wang and Pin-Chieh Chen.
 Former players include Hung-Chih Kuo, Hung-Wen Chen, Chih-Hsiang Wen, and Tzu-An Wang.
 Taiwan Easterling is not eligible for inclusion.

 As 16-year olds, most of the Cub signees are currently ineligible to participate in DSL/VSL play.* The exceptions are the 19-year old Tseng, who is heading to Australia to participate in MLB’s Australian Academy before making his way to the US in September, and Jefferson Mejia, who has made a single appearance to date in the Dominican Summer League.

 *I’m not completely clear on the rules here.
 For some reason, 16-year old Julio Urias is eligible and has been pitching most of the season in A-ball.
 My understanding is that since he came from the Mexican League, different rules apply.
 As an aside, a sixteen-year old holding his own in the Midwest League?
 Pretty good.